japsahaj13/movie_corpus_analysis/README.md

 Gaining insights into which genres are more likely to result in higher or lower box office earnings.
 Example: The genre "Revenge" shows a significant positive correlation with box office revenue, suggesting that movies in this genre are more likely to be financially successful.

-Objective 3: Classifying Movies by Runtime Categories
+Objective 3: Classifying Movies by Runtime Categories.

 Objective: Develop a model to classify movies into different runtime categories (short, medium, long) based on genres, box office revenue, and release year.

 Methods: